It's a Big Country: Plot

-In episode 5, "Letter from Korea", directed by Don Weis, Maxie Klein, a young Jewish soldier, who was wounded during the Korean War, is on his way home in Chicago.
-He stops along the way to look up the mother of a young man, an Army buddy, who was killed in action.
-The mother is not sure what to make of Maxie because her son mentioned no Jewish friend, but ends up touched by his visit.
+In episode 5, "Letter from Korea", directed by Don Weis, Maxie Klein, a young Jewish soldier who was wounded during the Korean War, is on his way home.
+He stops along the way to look up the now-widowed mother of an Army buddy who was killed in action.
+The mother is suspicious because her son did not mentioned a “Maxie,” but softens when she learns that he is the “JoJo.” of the letters.
+Maxie reads her a letter he received from her son, and she asks for his mother's address so she can write to her.

-In episode 6, "Texas", directed by Clarence Brown, a tall Texas man takes it upon himself to separate the fact from the fiction.
+In episode 6, "Texas", directed by Clarence Brown, a tall Texan takes it upon himself to separate the fact from the myth.

-In episode 7, "Minister in Washington", directed by William A. Wellman, Adam Burch, a minister in 1944 Washington, D.C., whose parishioners include the President of the United States, sometimes tailors his sermons specifically for the President, only to learn later that the President was unable to attend services that day.
-Scolded to speak for all rather than to one, Rev. Burch gives the sermon of his life, and then learns to his surprise that the President was present on that day and heard every word.
+In episode 7, "Minister in Washington", directed by William A. Wellman, Adam Burch is a summer minister in 1944 Washington, D.C.
+His parishioners include the President of the United States, and he tailors his erudite sermons specifically for the President, who is unable to attend.
+After a few weeks, the sexton tells him he is failing by ministering only to one person.
+Rev. Burch gives a sermon apologizing for his neglect and promising to do better.
+The President, who was at the back, congratulates him.

 In episode 8, "Four Eyes", directed by Don Hartman, Miss Coleman, a school teacher in San Francisco, discovers that her pupil Joey needs glasses.
 Joey's father, Mr. Esposito, believes they are not necessary and will only bring Joey ridicule from his peers.
-In the end, it is the father who learns the error of such a belief.
+In the end, the father learns the danger of this attitude.